alexreyes/Celo-Deploying-With-Truffle/README.md

 **Note:** It is important to keep your private key hidden!
 Whoever has it can access all your funds.

-Next, copy the privateKey into your .env file:
+Now that you have a Celo account, copy the privateKey into your .env file:

 ``PRIVATE_KEY=YOUR-PRIVATE-KEY``

-Now that you have a Celo account, take the address and paste it into the [Celo developer faucet](https://celo.org/developers/faucet).
+Next, take the account address and paste it into the [Celo developer faucet](https://celo.org/developers/faucet).
 This will give you testnet funds you can use to deploy your smart contract.
 Fill out the form and wait a couple of seconds, and your account should be loaded up and ready to go.

 ![funding](https://i.imgur.com/zPtWWHW.png)

 # Truffle config

-The **truffle-config.js** is used in order to tell truffle how you want to deploy your contract.
+The **truffle-config.js** file is used in order to tell truffle how you want to deploy your contract.

 For our purposes, write the following in your truffle-config file: